ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 not an email address
 ```

 Learning how to match all four of the emails with a single regular expression will demonstrate a lot of the concepts that we have covered.
-We start by matching all characters ([here is a regex cheatsheet](https://www.rexegg.com/regex-quickstart.html) to refer to during this process).
+We start by matching all characters with the `.` metacharacter starting at the beginning of each line (`^`).

 ```bash
 cat email-addresses.txt | grep -P "^.+"
 ```

 The expression we just wrote means that we are starting at the beginning of each line and looking for _any_ character except line breaks in a quantity of 1 or more characters.
-The `^` means we are starting at the beginning of the line, the `.` means we are matching all characters except line breaks, and the `+` is a quantifier that means 1 or more matches.
 We could easily have written the same expression differently like so:

 ```bash
 cat email-addresses.txt | grep -P "^[^\r\n]{1,}"
 ```

 As you can see, regular expressions can be used in a multitude of ways.
 In this version, we are doing the _same_ thing we did above with different syntax.
 The `^` still indicates that we are looking at the beginning of each line.
 The `[^\r\n]` means that we are matching _any_ character that is _not_ (`^`) a carriage return or new line (`\r`, `\n`).
 Notice how when we place the `^` inside the character set it now acts as a negation rather than "search from the beginning of the line".
-Symbols behave differently when placed inside a character set, so be careful!
+Remember, symbols behave differently when placed inside a character set, so be careful!
 Finally, we want to match these characters 1 or more times, so we use the `{1,}` syntax.
 The comma after the 1 indicates that we want 1 or _more_ matches.
 Anyways, if we run this, we will again match all six lines of the text file.
 Since we only want to match the email addresses, we will need to tweak the expression.
-Moving forward, I will be writing two regular expressions with different syntax that both do the same things.
+Moving forward, I will be writing two regular expressions with different syntax that **both do the same things**.

 ```bash
 cat email-addresses.txt | grep -P "^[^\r\n]{1,}@.{1,}"